Experience-Monks/adviser/docusaurus/docs/built-in-rules.md

 The current list of built-in rules is:

-- `package-json-properties`: Includes options to restrict and blacklist properties on the package.json
+- `package-json-properties`: Includes options to restrict and blocklist properties on the package.json
-- `root-files`: Includes options to restrict and blacklist files on the root directory.
+- `root-files`: Includes options to restrict and blocklist files on the root directory.

 All the rules documentation is located inside [/docs/rules](https://github.com/Jam3/adviser/tree/master/docs/rules)